 Open a terminal.
-You can either
+You can either:

-- select the top left icon and when the window opens select the lcon terminal emulator. - right click on the destop.
-In the pop up menu select Open Terminal here.
+- select the top left icon, and when the window opens, select the terminal emulator icon. - right-click on the desktop.
+In the pop-up menu, select "Open Terminal Here."

 Recall two important hints when issuing commands in the terminal: